A Proof of Ramanujan's Classic $\pi$ Formula: Elliptic Integrals, Theta Functions, and Hypergeometric Series

-\end{theorem} \begin{proof} First, show the derivative of the left side of the equation in (9) is zero, for which it follows that there exists $c\in\mathbb{R}$ such that Since (10) holds for all $k\in \left[0,1\right]$, by considering $K\left(0\right)=E\left(0\right)=\pi/2$, then $c=\pi/2$. \end{proof} \begin{definition}[one-variable Jacobi theta functions] Define the Jacobi theta functions of one variable to be where $q$, which satisfies $\left|q\right|<1$, is called the nome of the associated theta function.
-We can define the nome in terms of the elliptic modulus $k$ as follows:
+\end{definition} From Definition \ref{definition of complementary integral}, one can find a nice relationship between $K,K',E,E'$ known as Legendre's relation \cite{Jesus}.
+It states that \begin{definition}[one-variable Jacobi theta functions] Define the Jacobi theta functions of one variable to be as follows: where $q$, which satisfies $\left|q\right|<1$, is called the nome of the associated theta function. \end{definition} We can define the nome $q$ in terms of the elliptic modulus $k$ as follows:

-\end{definition} It is important to see $k$ as a function of $q$.
-As such, we have the following theorem: \begin{theorem} Here are three equations relating the elliptic modulus $k$ to the nome $q$.
+It is important to see $k$ as a function of $q$.
+As such, we have Theorem \ref{elliptic modulus and nome relation}, which states three equations relating the elliptic modulus $k$ to the nome $q$. \begin{theorem} We have

-\end{theorem} We now proceed to discuss the Ramanujan $g$-invariant (Definition \ref{ramanujan g invariant}), which we denote by $g_n$, or simply $g$.
+\end{theorem} We now proceed to discuss the Ramanujan $g$-invariant or class invariant (Definition \ref{ramanujan g invariant}), which we denote by $g_n$, or simply $g$.
 While a closely related concept, the $G$-invariant, also exists and shares similarities with the $g$-invariant, our focus here will remain exclusively on the latter. \begin{definition}[Ramanujan $g$-invariant] Define the Ramanujan $g$-invariant to be

-\end{definition} In fact, Ramanujan gave the following formula for $g_n$ as an infinite product: This will be particularly useful in our evaluation for a specific value of $n$ --- 58.
-Actually, it is not surprising that $g_n$ can be represented by the infinite product in (19) as the elliptic modulus $k$ can be expressed in terms of $g$, i.e.
+\end{definition} Ramanujan gave the following formula for $g_n$ as an infinite product \cite{ramanujan modular}: This is particularly useful for evaluating the specific case where $n=58$.
+Actually, it is not surprising that $g_n$ can be represented by the infinite product in (\ref{eqn: useful infinite product}) as the elliptic modulus $k$ can be expressed in terms of $g$, i.e.

-\begin{definition}[singular value functions] Define $\lambda^\ast$ to be the singular value function of the first kind.
+\begin{definition}[singular value functions] Define to be the singular value function of the first kind.
 Also, the singular value function of the second kind, $\alpha$, is given by the following formula: